scrapy/scrapy/docs/topics/coroutines.rst

 -   :class:`~scrapy.http.Request` callbacks.

+    However, you can only use ``yield`` if you are using Python 3.6 or later.
-    However, you cannot use ``yield``.
-If you need to output multiple items or requests, return an iterable (e.g. a list) instead.
+    If you need to output multiple items or requests and you are using Python 3.5, return an iterable (e.g. a list) instead.

 -   The :meth:`process_item` method of
     :ref:`item pipelines <topics-item-pipeline>`.